dtinth/babel-plugin-__coverage__/README.md

 Isparta is currently the de-facto tool for measuring coverage against ES6 code, which extends Istanbul with ES6 support through Babel.
 It works very well so far, but then I hit some walls with it.

 So I’ve been trying to get webpack 2 to work with Istanbul/Isparta.
-To benefit from [webpack 2’s with tree shaking](http://www.2ality.com/2015/12/webpack-tree-shaking.html), I need to keep `import` and `export` statements in JavaScript file intact.
-I can’t get code coverage to work.
-Inspecting Isparta’s [source code](https://github.com/douglasduteil/isparta/blob/749862a7d1810dd25b8c62c9e613720b57d36da1/src/instrumenter.js), here’s what it does:
+To benefit from [webpack 2’s with tree shaking](http://www.2ality.com/2015/12/webpack-tree-shaking.html), I need to keep `import` and `export` statements in my ES6 modules intact.
+However, with this setup I can’t get code coverage to work.
+Inspecting Isparta’s [source code](https://github.com/douglasduteil/isparta/blob/749862a7d1810dd25b8c62c9e613720b57d36da1/src/instrumenter.js) reveals how it works:

 1. It uses Babel to transpile ES6 back into ES5, saving the source map.
 2. It uses Istanbul to instrument the transpiled source code.
 This produces some initial metadata (in a global variable called `__coverage__`) which contains the location of each statement, branch, and function.
 Unfortunately, these mapings are mapped to the transpiled code.
 Therefore,